Macrometacorp/docs/docs/cep/aggregations/index.md

 title: Create Named Aggregations
 ---

-Named aggregation allows you to obtain aggregates in an incremental manner for a specified set of time periods.
+A _named aggregation_ allows you to obtain aggregates in an incremental manner for a specified set of time periods.

 This not only allows you to calculate aggregations with varied time granularity, but also allows you to access them in an interactive  manner for reports, dashboards, and for further processing.
 Its schema is defined via the _aggregation definition_.